OWASP/owasp-mastg/Document/0x04h-Testing-Code-Quality.md

 #### Dynamic Analysis

-The best method to test for XSS issues requires using a combination of manual and automatic input fuzzing – injecting HTML tags and special characters into all available input fields to verify the web application denies invalid inputs or escapes the HTML meta-characters in its output.
+XSS issues can be best detected using manual and/or automated input fuzzing, i.e. injecting HTML tags and special characters into all available input fields to verify the web application denies invalid inputs or escapes the HTML meta-characters in its output.

 A [reflected XSS attack](https://www.owasp.org/index.php/Testing_for_Reflected_Cross_site_scripting_(OTG-INPVAL-001)) refers to an exploit where malicious code is injected via a malicious link.
 To test for these attacks, automated input fuzzing is considered to be an effective method.
 For example, the [BURP Scanner](https://portswigger.net/burp/) is highly effective in identifying reflected XSS vulnerabilities.
 As always with automated analysis, ensure all input vectors are covered with a manual review of testing parameters.